Concepts for Future Hadron Collider Experiments 1

 Description of exams and course work

-There will be an oral exam of about 30 minutes duration.
+There will be an oral exam of 30 minutes duration.
 Therein the achievement of the competencies given in section learning outcome is tested exemplarily at least to the given cognition level using comprehension questions and application examples.

 For example an assignment in the exam might be: How do particles interact with matter?
 How is this used in particle detection?